Valentine’s Day is for everyone

 Putting up decorations makes any holiday festive and more special.
 Valentine’s Day is a great reason to make simple DIY decorations together – save money and do something fun at the same time!

 - Hearts everywhere – cut hearts out of colored paper and stick them up around the house.

-- Stained glass window – cut hearts out of colored tissue paper and stick them up on a light-filled window.
+- Faux stained glass window – cut hearts out of colored tissue paper and stick them up on a light-filled window.
 Overlapping them makes beautiful patterns too – like in this tutorial.
 Or, try this fun “stained glass” tutorial.

 - Fun chain garland – cut pink and red colored paper into equal-sized strips.
 Make interlocking rings by pasting or stapling the ends together (like this), then hang them around the house.

-- Festive heart garland – check out this tutorial for another way to make a fun garland
+- Festive heart garland – this tutorial shows how to make a fun garland

 2. Celebrate with family and friends

 Any holiday is a good reason to get together with family and friends.
 Organize a casual potluck or even just a coffee/tea social.